material-components/material-components-ios/howto/tutorial/README.md

 ## Next steps

-This tutorial has taken you through implementing a basic Material Design style app with some of our components.
+This tutorial has taken you through implementing a basic material design style app with some of our components.
 There are a lot more components that are not covered which are covered in our component documentation.